Brettanda/friday-bot/docs/commands/moderation.md

 ## Mute

-Mute a member from text channels
+Mute a member from text channels.

 ??? missing "Does not have a slash command to match"
 	Learn more about [slash commands](/#slash-commands)